chrisnoonan98675/site/xl-deploy/concept/step-options-for-generic-powershell-and-python-plugins.markdown

 Also, you might have a deployment script that needs to refer to the previous deployed, or needs to have information about the deployed application.
 You can make this information available by setting the proper step options.

-## What step options are available?

-### Generic plugin and PowerShell plugin options
+## Generic plugin and PowerShell plugin options

 The following step options are available for the Generic plugin and PowerShell plugin: